 To sum up, the Jew has set up an ancient pattern of living within other nations; as a citizen with all the rights of citizenship, he has built up a wall of taboos, of habits and of religious observances which separate him off from his environment and make him non-assimilable.
 These must go, and he must become a citizen not only in name but in fact.
-There is no other problem like it in the world today—an entire people of distinctive race, religion, goals, characteristics, culture and a uniquely ancient and most reactionary civilization, scattered as a minority in every nation, positing an international problem, possessed of great wealth and influence, claiming citizenship in every nation but retaining deliberately their racial identity, creating dissension, particularly at this time, among the nations, attempting in no way to meet harmoniously their complex problem on any large scale with due psychological understanding or consideration of the Gentile environment to which they ceaselessly make appeal, proferring only material solutions and constant, almost abusive, demands for the Gentile to shoulder the entire blame and end the difficulty.
+There is no other problem like it in the world today—an entire people of distinctive race, religion, goals, characteristics, culture and a uniquely ancient and most reactionary civilization, scattered as a minority in every nation, positing an international problem, possessed of great wealth and influence, claiming citizenship in every nation but retaining deliberately their racial identity, creating dissension among the nations, attempting in no way to meet harmoniously their complex problem on any large scale with due psychological understanding or consideration of the Gentile environment [Page 104] to which they ceaselessly make appeal, proffering only material solutions and constant, almost abusive, demands for the Gentile to shoulder the entire blame and end the difficulty.

-Alongside of this, one must place the long and sorry story of the persecution of the Jews by the Gentiles—widespread in the Middle Ages (if one goes no further back), sporadic in more modern times, but culminating in [page 157] the violent treatment of the Jews during the world war; it was, however, a treatment not uniquely theirs but meted out also to Poles, Greeks and the helpless of many nations.
-This is a point which the Jews today, as they clamor for relief, appear to forget.
+Alongside of this, one must place the long and sorry story of the persecution of the Jews by the Gentiles—widespread in the Middle Ages (if one goes no further back), sporadic in more modern times, but culminating in the violent treatment of the Jews during the world war.
+It was, however, a treatment not uniquely theirs but meted out also to Poles, Greeks and the helpless of many nations.
+This is a point which the Jews today appear to forget.
 They have not been alone in their persecution.
-The Jews constitute only twenty per cent of the dispersed persons in Europe today.
+The Jews constituted only twenty per cent of the dispersed persons in Europe after the war.

 This same sorry story of Gentile cruelty includes also the growing anti-Semitism which can be seen even in countries which have been relatively free from it; there is a constant discrimination against the Jew in business circles; restricted areas are increasing everywhere; the plight of Jewish school children in the U.S.A., for instance, who are discriminated against, hooted at and abused, is shocking to contemplate.
 The situation also exists wherein no country anywhere wants to open its doors and offer the unwanted Jews asylum.
 No nation wants to admit them in their hundreds.
-Right thinking people in every nation are seeking and will continue to seek a solution, and one will be found; this problem child within the family of nations is a child of the one Father and spiritually identified with all men everywhere.
-People know that there is “neither Jew nor Gentile”, as St. Paul expressed it (facing two thousand years ago the same sad problem), and men and women in both groups have constantly and increasingly proved the truth of this statement.
+Right thinking people in every nation are seeking and will continue to seek a solution, and one will be found.
+This problem child within the family of nations is a child of the one Father and spiritually identified with all men everywhere.
+People know that there is "neither Jew nor Gentile", as St. Paul expressed it (facing two thousand years ago the same sad problem), and men and women in both groups have constantly and increasingly proved the truth of this statement.